 The project site is surrounded by some of the focal institutional, residential and commercial areas of Mbeya City.
-It is served by an established network of road routes, bus terminals and bus stops.
+It is also served by an established network of road routes, bus terminals and bus stops.
 The following map shows the key intra-city routes along with the bus stops and other modes of public transport such as railways and airport.
-As evident from the following map and the matrix of distances from the site, existing bus terminal acts as a central nodal point for the public transport network.